pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Requirements
 ------------

-This package requires Python 3.8+, as well as the following:
+This package requires Python 3.8+ with:

 * pyRDDLGym>=2.0
 * tqdm>=4.66